By Joe Herrera, Founder of 915 Home Buyers — updated August 19, 2026

 If you choose that route, ask clear questions.
 How soon can they make an offer?
 Do they buy as-is?
 Are there commissions, fees, or closing costs?
 Can they close before the scheduled foreclosure date?
 A real buyer should give you direct answers.

-Local timing matters in El Paso
+Local Timing Matters in El Paso

 Another mistake is overpricing the house because of what it could be worth after repairs.
 In foreclosure, what matters is what the property can sell for now, within your actual timeline.